The project is developing nicely, even allowing for the pandemic.

-I like to do the above online, in real time, rather than in the back office; this allows anyone interested in Chatterton to see these exciting documents as soon as I have them ready.
+I like to do the above online and in real time, rather than in the back office; this allows anyone interested in Chatterton to see these exciting documents as soon as I have them ready.

-If you would like to collaborate by photographing manuscripts local to you, or have any questions or suggestions, do let me know via the blog.
+If you would like to collaborate by photographing manuscripts local to you or have any questions or suggestions, do let me know via the blog or email.

 E: chatterton.bristows.tragedy dot com.

 The whole document is available within the project